 Note: This daytime tour does not include evening stargazing.

 After checking in at the Steele Visitor Center, you’ll see the 124-year-old, 32-foot-long Clark Refractor, which was custom made for the observatory by Alvan Clark & Sons.
 This 24” diameter telescope was used by Percival Lowell to study Mars and other planets, by Vesto Slipher to find the first evidence that our universe is expanding, and by scientists in the 1960’s to create detailed maps of the Moon in preparation for the Apollo Moon landings.
 Doors and dome shutters are kept open at the Clark Dome in fair weather to facilitate fresh airflow while guests are inside.

 Next, the tour takes you to 1930, when amateur astronomer Clyde Tombaugh discovered the dwarf planet Pluto.
 You’ll pass by the building that housed Tombaugh’s office and living quarters as you head up the Pluto Walk toward the Pluto Dome, which houses the 13” Lawrence Lowell Astrograph, which was used to image Pluto.
 Because of the small size of the Pluto Dome, guests will tour the interior in groups of five.

 The Mars Hill Guided Tour finishes up at the Giovale Open Deck Observatory plaza, which recently opened in October, 2019.
 Here, you’ll get to search the sun for any sunspots or prominences with a hydrogen-alpha solar telescope.
-Masks are still required for this portion of the tour, and telescope eyepieces will be sanitized between each guest.
+Telescope eyepieces will be sanitized between each guest.
+Masks are optional when you are outdoors, but they are required whenever you are indoors.
 In the event of cloudy weather, your educator will lead you on a tour of the Giovale Open Deck Observatory.

 At the conclusion of the Mars Hill Tour, your educator will escort you back to the Steele Visitor Center.